 About the course

-Dangerous Goods Course: Duration 1 Day: Every Friday 8.30am to 3pm.
+Dangerous Goods Course: Duration 1 Day: Every Monday, Friday or Saturday 8.30am to 3pm.

 - Training based on New Zealand Qualifications Authority unit standard 16718.

 All course resources provided at time of booking.